UTAUT Model Determinants, Questionnaire and Explanation

 Improve News Values

 The inverted pyramid journalism certainly improves newsworthiness and news values.
-This model is applicable to all types of journalism, including Personal influence, Controversy, Suitability, Impact, and Bizarre.
+This model applies to all types of journalism, including Personal influence, Controversy, Suitability, Impact, and Bizarre.

 Increase Revenue